zigzap/zap/README.md

 ### 🛡️ Memory-safe

 See the [StopEndpoint](examples/endpoint/stopendpoint.zig) in the [endpoint](examples/endpoint) example.
-That example uses ZIG's awesome `GeneralPurposeAllocator` to report memory leaks when ZAP is shut down.
 The `StopEndpoint` just stops ZAP when receiving a request on the `/stop` route.
+That example uses ZIG's awesome `GeneralPurposeAllocator` in [main.zig](examples/endpoint/main.zig) to report memory leaks when ZAP is shut down.

 You can use the same strategy in your debug builds and tests to check if your code leaks memory.